 The 7 Reasons We Fail

 As any successful person will honestly admit, failure happens, and we’ve all had our fair share of it.
-But from each failure, we learn two equally valuable lessons.
-One, that there was at least one reason we failed; and two, that we can rebound from that failure.
+But from each failure, we learn two equally valuable lessons: That there was at least one reason we failed, and that we can rebound from that failure.